jeremiahh1198/stable-diffusion-webui/README.md

 # NOTICE
-Modifications were made to eliminate kernal reloading and support for Gradient notebooks.
+Modifications were made to optimize and also eliminate kernal reloading in Gradient notebooks.

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.